emee-dev/convex-hackathon/cli/README.md

 2. **Build Script**

-   When building `@dxenv/cli`, make sure `FRONTEND_URL` is included in the build.
+   When building `@dxenv/cli`, make sure `FRONTEND_URL` variable is included in the build.
 The following `tsup` build script ensures the `FRONTEND_URL` environment variable is correctly replaced during the build process:

    ```typescript
    import { defineConfig } from "tsup";